rz0718/reading-notes/5min-stat.md

 The negative second deriviative measures the curvature of a function or how peaked the likelihood function is.
 The more peaked the likelihood function, the more information it contains, and the more precise the MLE will be.

 For i.i.d. data the Fisher information In(θ)=nI(θ) and so increases linearly with n (see notes above).
 Consequently the variance decreases linearly with n and the RMSE decreases with n0.5.
 Thus, for example, to halve the RMSE we need to multiply sample size by 4.
+The I(θ) is the fisher information for a single observation